Stack

 History

-The key inspiration for ToStack was the Modulo typeface designed by Illio Negri for the widely popular Nebiolo Type Foundry ( 1978 ).
-Looking deeper into the history of the typeface, Modulo was an experiment stemming from a study lead by Nebiolo on the legibility of lettershapes.
-The font was intended to be a skeleton ripped of any details, without opticals corrections.
-This approach keeps up with the long history of modular alphabets developped during the 20th century, from the Bauhaus to Wim Crouwel.
-Resuming the process of the Modulo project which never actually came through, the alphabet was rebuilt from scratch by stacking up basic modules without optical adjustments.
-Hence the name: ToStack.
-The family offers a robust and sharp character, making it functional for a wide variety of use, for body type at reasonable size as well as for headlines.
+The main source of inspiration for ToStack was the Modulo typeface, designed by Illio Negri for the Nebiolo type foundry ( 1978 ).
+Modulo was an experiment that grew out of a study conducted by Nebiolo on the legibility of letterforms.
+The typeface was intended to be a skeleton stripped of all detail, without any optical corrections.
+This approach is part of the long tradition of modular alphabets developed throughout the 20th century, from the Bauhaus to Wim Crouwel.
+Building on the process of the Modulo project —which was never completed— the alphabet was reconstructed from scratch by stacking basic modules without any optical adjustments.
+Hence its name: ToStack.
+The type family offers a robust and clean appearance, making it suitable for a wide variety of uses, from body text at a reasonable size to headlines.
 Designed in 2020, first released in 2020.

 Pronunciation